matchms/matchms/README.rst

 exposes the indexed Flash-based cosine implementation directly.

-For spectral entropy, ``EntropyGreedy`` provides a compact pair-oriented implementation and ``FlashEntropy`` exposes the general indexed implementation used by ``Entropy``.
+For spectral entropy, ``EntropyGreedy`` provides a compact pair-oriented implementation and ``EntropyFlash`` exposes the general indexed implementation used by ``Entropy``.

 For most applications, the high-level ``Cosine``, ``ModifiedCosine``,